Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

+At the core of any quantum simulation or emulation is the idea of mapping quantum information to classical information.
+At its simplest, we need each modellable quantum state to be mapped to some classical state of our classical emulation device.
+Let \(a \in Z\) be an integer variable.
+It will be the goal for this value to be measured or determined with minimal calculation and minimal deduction.
+This variable \(a\) will be used to give each individual modellable quantum state an identification number.

-The nature of the information being encoded suggests that a quantum harmonic oscillator (QHO) may be an ideal manifestation of the HDO.
-The HDO must have $n = 2^Q$ observable states, which may be considered analagous to the energy eigenstates of the quantum harmonic oscillator.
-Its observable states must be in superposition, like the states of the uncollapsed wave function of the QHO.
-We want to be able to identify and move between each state in a hierarchy described by $a \epsilon R$, which is reminiscent of the raising and lowering operators.
+The HDO must have \(n = 2^{Q}\) observable states, which may be considered analogous to the energy eigenstates of the quantum harmonic oscillator.
+Its observable states must be able to be in superposition, like the states of the uncollapsed wave function of the QHO.
+We want to be able to identify and move between each state in a hierarchy described by \(a\), which is reminiscent of the raising and lowering operators.

 However, a QHO is not ideal for our application for several reasons.
-First, we want to be able to identify the precise mixture or entanglement of states, and a QHO's wave function would collapse to an observable energy state upon being measured, making this impossible.
+First, we want to be able to identify the precise quantum states, and a QHO\RL{'}s wave function would collapse to an observable energy state upon being measured, making this impossible.
 Second, a perfect quantum harmonic oscillator is difficult and costly to control.

-We will now endeavor to implement the HDO using electronics in a way that is inspired by the quantum harmonic oscillator but is also optimally efficient in terms of hardware implementation.
-The design should also ensure that it is trivial to model the application of the Pauli matrices to the underlying modelled lower dimensional quantum system.
+We will now endeavour to implement the HDO using electronics in a way that is inspired by the quantum harmonic oscillator but is also optimally efficient in terms of hardware implementation.
+The design should also ensure that it is simple to model the application of the Clifford matrices to the underlying modelled lower dimensional quantum system.

 First, let the HDO be manifested as a frequency.
 Let the strength of the HDO be equivalent to its probability of being consistently measured by a frequency measurement device.
-We will now define a hierarchy of frequencies that accomplish the actualization of this observable.
+We will now define a hierarchy of frequencies that accomplish the actualization of this.

-Let $a$ be a measurable integer identifier of a modelleable wave packet.
-Consider the parabaloid $z_g(x,y)=gy^2+y+gx^2+x$.
-If we were to fix $y=0$, then this would be a parabola with a form loosely analogous to the classical equation of potential energy in a harmonic oscillator.
-Imagine that $g$ might equal $\frac{m \omega^2}{2}$ and the variables $x$ and $y$ are like position and momentum $x$ and $p$ respectively.
+Let \(a\) be a measurable integer identifier of a modellable wave packet.
+Consider the parabaloid \(z_{g}(x,y) = gy^{2} + y + gx^{2} + x\).
+If we were to fix \(y = 0\), then this would be a parabola with a form loosely analogous to the classical equation of potential energy in a harmonic oscillator.
+Imagine that \(g\) might equal \(\frac{m\omega}{2}^{2}\) and the variables \(x\) and \(y\) are like position and momentum \(x\) and \(p\) respectively.

-\subsection{The Fundamental P-Spectrum Parabaloid $z_1(x,y)$}
+\textbf{The Fundamental P-Spectrum Parabaloid $z_{1}(x,y)$}